All ingredients are individually packaged, but our central facility

 Make Sauce and Finish Dish

 Return pan used to cook steaks to medium-high heat.
-Add 1 tsp. olive oil and shallot.
+Add 1 tsp. olive oil and shallot to hot pan.
 Stir occasionally until softened, 2-3 minutes.

 Add demi-glace and 2 Tbsp. water.
 Bring to a simmer.